 - The permissible range of values for slump flow is 650 mm to 800 mm.

-‘V’ Funnel Test is designed to assess the flowability and also segregation resistance of Self Compacting Concrete.
-Figure indicates the dimensions of the funnel used and another figure illustrate the method of execution.
+V-Funnel Test is designed to assess the flowability and also segregation resistance of Self Compacting Concrete.
+The figure indicates the dimensions of the funnel used and another figure illustrates the method of execution.

 The procedure for execution of the test is as follows.

 - Position the ‘V’ funnel along with supporting arrangement on firm or level ground.

 - Moisten the internal surface thoroughly with a wet sponge and close the trap door.